tgteacher/BigData-LA3/ASSIGNMENT.md

 #### Task

 Write a script that:
-1. creates an RDD in which every element is a dictionary representing a state with the following keys and values:
+1. Creates an RDD in which every element is a dictionary representing a state with the following keys and values:

 | Key    | Value |
 |--------|------|